ubenzer/metalsmith-multiple-collections/README.md

 metalsmith-multiple-collections
 ===============================

-A Metalsmith plugin plugin that adds multiple types of collections support to the global metadata.
+A [Metalsmith](https://github.com/segmentio/metalsmith) plugin that adds multiple types of collections support to the global metadata.